-On finding or causing a breach, or potential breach, or a breach that is likely to have occurred.
-The staff member or data processor must immediately notify the DPT (Data Protection Team).

-The DPT will decide if there are any conflicts of interest within the team and, if there are, the relevant person will step away from the process.
+- 1. On finding or causing a breach, a potential breach, or a breach that is likely to have occurred, the staff member or data processor must immediately notify the DPT (Data Protection Team). - 2.
+The DPT will decide if there are any conflicts of interest within the team and, if there are, the relevant person will step away from the process. - 3.
 The DPT will investigate the report, and determine whether a breach has occurred.
-To decide, the DPT will consider whether personal data has been accidentally or unlawfully:

-- lost

-- stolen

-- destroyed

-- altered

-- disclosed or made available where it should not have been

-- made available to unauthorised people.

-The DPT will alert the Chair of Governors

-The DPT will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary.(Actions relevant to specific data types are set out at the end of this procedure) The DPT will assess the potential consequences, based on how serious they are, and how likely they are to happen
+To decide, the DPT will consider whether personal data has been accidentally or unlawfully: - lost - stolen - destroyed - altered - disclosed or made available where it should not have been - made available to unauthorised people. - 4.
+The DPT will alert the Chair of Governors. - 5.
+The DPT will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary.(Actions relevant to specific data types are set out at the end of this procedure)

+- 6. The DPT will assess the potential consequences, based on how serious they are, and how likely they are to happen

-The DPO will work out whether the breach must be reported to the ICO.
+- 7. The DPO will work out whether the breach must be reported to the ICO.
 This must be judged on a case-by-case basis.
 To decide, the DPO will consider whether the breach is likely to negatively affect people's rights and freedoms, and cause them any physical, material or non-material damage (e.g. emotional distress), including through:

 - loss of control over their data

 - discrimination

 - identify theft or fraud

 - financial loss

 - unauthorised reversal of pseudonymisation (for example, key-coding)

 - damage to reputation

 - loss of confidentiality

 - any other significant economic or social disadvantage to the individual(s) concerned.

 If it's likely that there will be a risk to people's rights and freedoms, the DPO must notify the ICO.
 The DPT will document the decision (either way), in case it is challenged at a later date by the ICO or an individual affected by the breach.
 Documented decisions are stored on the nursery's computer system.
 Where the ICO must be notified, the DPO will do this via the 'report a breach' page of the ICO website within 72 hours.
 As required, the DPO will set out:

-- a description of the nature of the personal data breach - the categories and approximate number of individuals concerned - the categories and approximate number of personal data records concerned - the name and contact details of the DPO - a description of the likely consequences of the personal data breach - a description of the measures that have been, or will be taken, to deal with the breach and mitigate any possible adverse effects on the individual(s) concerned
+- a description of the nature of the personal data breach - the categories and approximate number of individuals concerned - the categories and approximate number of personal data records concerned - the name and contact details of the DPO - a description of the likely consequences of the personal data breach - a description of the measures that have been, or will be taken, to deal with the breach and mitigate any possible adverse effects on the individual(s) concerned.